Everything You Need To Know About Alignment In Flexbox

 See the Pen Smashing Flexbox Series 2: justify-content with flex-direction: column by Rachel Andrew (@rachelandrew) on CodePen.

-Cross Axis Alignment with align-content
+Cross Axis Alignment With align-content

 If you have added flex-wrap: wrap to your flex container, and have multiple flex lines then you can use align-content to align your flex lines on the cross axis.
 However, this will require that you have additional space on the cross axis.
 In the below demo, my cross axis is running in the block direction as a column, and I have set the height of the flex container to 60vh.
 As this is more than is needed to display my flex items I have spare space vertically in the container.